furkankilicfk/e-commerce-hogash/README.md

-## E-Commerce project using modern technologies:-
+## E-Commerce project using technologies:-

 ---